 Thousands of students and parents each year ask, “What is FAFSA?”
 FAFSA was created under Title IV of the Higher Education Act of 1965 by the Department of Education.
 Essentially, it is the official form used to apply for federal financial aid for higher education.
 FAFSA is managed by the division of Federal Student Aid (FSA) and helps millions of college students ever year afford education by granting them financial aid packages.

 The financial aid application must be updated and resubmitted every year that the applicant student is in school and desires federal assistance.
 There are federal, state and college deadlines each year for turning in the application.
-The federal deadline for the 2021-2022 and 2022-2023 school years is June.
+The federal deadline for the 2022-2023 school years is June 30, 2023.
 States and individual schools, however, have their own deadlines for students to apply for FAFSA.
 Applications usually become available in October.
 The form takes roughly 30 minutes to complete and is shared with all schools that are listed on the application.

 Federal student aid is disbursed on a first-come, first-served basis.
-So, students who apply earlier can receive more benefits, as there is a limited amount of funding available for financial aid each year.
+So, students who apply earlier may receive more benefits, as there is a limited amount of funding available for financial aid each year.

 What are the requirements for FAFSA?